 Section VIII: Couple and Family Therapy and Psychoanalysis

-Five awards will be given to graduate students or early career professionals in clinical psychology or allied discipline who have demonstrated an interest in a psychoanalytic approach to couple and/or family therapy.
+Four awards will be given to graduate students; early career professionals in clinical psychology or allied discipline; or psychoanalytic institute candidates who have demonstrated an interest in a psychoanalytic approach to couple and/or family therapy.

 Contact person: Phyllis Cohen